sambrady0652/calculator/README.md

 Once the server is running, navigate to `localhost:3000` in your web browser and enter the values you'd like to calculate.

+To run the unit tests, copy this command into your terminal window:

+`bundle exec rspec spec/unit/lib/calculation_runner_spec.rb`

 NOTE: This application was built using Ruby 2.6.6 and postgresql